El Salvador’s government cut deals with MS-13 gang in bid to reduce killings, report says

 Marroquin and Luna also denied the report.
 Neither Bukele nor the two officials responded to requests for further comment.

-El Salvador’s office of the Attorney General opened an investigation into the reported negotiations.
+El Salvador’s office of the attorney general opened an investigation into the reported negotiations.

-“This is a clandestine negotiation outside public scrutiny and outside all types of social or state control, which can lead to many abuses of power and illegitimate or illegal privileges,” said Manuel Escalante, lawyer with San Salvador-based Human Rights Institute at the Central American University.
+“This is a clandestine negotiation outside public scrutiny and outside all types of social or state control, which can lead to many abuses of power and illegitimate or illegal privileges,” said Manuel Escalante, a lawyer with the San Salvador-based Human Rights Institute at Central American University.

 Bukele, Latin America’s youngest president at 39 years old, has credited his security strategy for a sharp decline in homicides, falling from 1,630 in January to July 2019 to 697 for the same period this year.
 Bukele’s plan focuses on increasing law enforcement in key gang-controlled territories, along with targeted social programs.